-The management of the Harmony Community Development District, Osceola County, Florida ("District") would like to offer the readers of the District's financial statements this discussion and analysis of the District's financial activities for the fiscal year ended September 30, 2008.
+Our discussion and analysis of Harmony Community Development District, Osceola County, Florida's ("District") financial performance provides an overview of the District's financial activities for the fiscal year ended September 30, 2009.
 Please read it in conjunction with the District's Independent Auditor's Report, basic financial statements, accompanying notes and supplementary information to the basic financial statements.